Uchū Majin Daikengo

 Daikengo (宇宙魔神ダイケンゴー, Uchū Majin Daikengō) is a Japanese mecha anime television series.
-Produced by Tori Pro, Toei Animation (not credited), and Studio Nue (also not credited).
-It consisted of 26 episodes from July 27, 1978 to February 15, 1979 and Broadcast from TV Asahi.
+Produced by Tori Pro, Toei Agency, and Green Box.
+It consisted of 26 episodes from July 27, 1978, to February 15, 1979, and broadcast from TV Asahi.

-Plot Summary
+Plot summary

-Space Genie Daikengo flies through space to re-establish galactic peace; on-board prince Ryger, who ran away from his planet Emperius to defeat the menace out of his reign borders, in order to save his people; Cleo, corrupted prime minister's daughter, help him along with two nice little robots, Anike and Otoke.
-They fight evil Lady Baracross, leading invasion forces, with her assistant Roboleon, wearing a Napoleon style hat.
+Space Guardian Daikengo flies through space to re-establish galactic peace.
+On-board is prince Ryger, who ran away from his planet Emperius to defeat the menace out of his reign borders, in order to save his people.
+Cleo, the corrupted prime minister's daughter, helps him along with two nice little robots, Anike and Otoke.
+They fight evil Lady Baracross, leading invasion forces, with her assistant Roboleon, wearing a Napoleon-style hat.
 Daikengo is the first robot with scuttles on his mouth.
-When he opens them, his vampyre style teeth are shown and he can spit fire.
+When he opens them, his vampire-style teeth are shown and he can spit fire.

 Overview

-The first and last work produced by "Tori Pro" which was launched by Jinzo Toriumi, who left Tatsunoko Productions.
+The show was the first and last work produced by Tori Pro which was launched by Jinzo Toriumi, who left Tatsunoko Productions.
 It was planned and produced by Satoshi Suyama and Akiyoshi Sakai who left the company at the same time.
-It is a robot anime that depicts the story of the main characters who are active in.
-The universe.
-Mitsuko Horie, a singer who has sung many anime songs, was the first voice actor in the anime, and Satoshi Shimada, who had already debuted as a Dubbed Voice Actor in Western movies, was also the first voice over in the anime.
+It is a robot anime that depicts the story of the main characters who are active in the universe.
+Mitsuko Horie, a singer who has sung many anime songs, made her voice acting debut here, and Bin Shimada would also debut here.